dayvr/dayvr/README.md

 ### Hi there!👋🏻
-I am a BD in Software Development Student
+I am a BD student in Software Development

 - 🔭 I’m currently working on something cool
 - 🌱 I’m currently learning everything 🤣